 Let's meet up and write poetry over tea.
 There are many intriguing ideas to unveil and I'd very much like new and intriguing acquaintances to explore such things with.
 There's something awfully fantastic about being quiet with someone without feeling strange about the silence.

-The inability to stargaze in NYC is one of my biggest problems with big cities.
+The inability to stargaze in NYC is one of my biggest conflicts about living here.

 If you want to know anything about me, just ask.
 I'd love to answer any questions as long as I can ask a few of my own.